Grant Funding Programs

 - Applicant communities must complete the application, indicating population served, amount of fluoride deficiency, and commitment to five-year sustainability of fluoridation program.

-- Community must demonstrate in the application process a good faith effort to use the award for chemical fluoridation and any other requirements from the Iowa DNR regarding your construction permit.
+- Community must demonstrate in the application process a good faith effort to use the award for community water fluoridation and any other requirements from the Iowa DNR regarding your construction permit.

 - Priority will be given to communities with the highest level of deficiency and serving the highest number of children.